 Dr. Aman is an internist and integrative medicine consultant who specializes in the prevention and management of chronic disease, with an emphasis on lifestyle-related disease, through an integrative approach.
 This approach takes into account all of the influences on your health such as stress, sleep, lifestyle, physical fitness, and takes time to address.
-Dr. Aman wishes to dedicate her 90-minute appointment time with you to discussing these influences in depth in order to develop a comprehensive treatment plan that utilizes the best of traditional and complementary therapies that your PCP may not offer.
+Dr. Aman wishes to dedicate her 2-hour appointment time with you to discussing these influences in depth in order to develop a comprehensive treatment plan that utilizes the best of traditional and complementary therapies that your PCP may not offer.
 For example, if you have diabetes that you have been unable to control, we work first to understand the reason behind this.
 We will then develop an individualized and integrated approach that helps you with lifestyle change to provide a lasting solution.

 Dr. Aman is able to refer you to any specialists that you may need to see, order medications from your pharmacy, order blood work, and order diagnostic tests such as ultrasound or MRI like all internal medicine physicians.
 These items can be billed through your insurance however we recommend that you check with your insurance since all plans are different.

 Please feel free to call our office before making an appointment.
 Our staff is happy to answer any questions you may have about which type of provider will best serve your needs.

-Our massage and acupuncture services are always available individually for acute or chronic problems.
-For example if you are experiencing a new pain (acute problem) or chronic pain, you can call our office to make an appointment with our acupuncturist or massage therapist.
+Our acupuncture services are always available individually for acute or chronic problems.
+For example if you are experiencing a new pain (acute problem) or chronic pain, you can call our office to make an appointment with our acupuncturist.

 You are also welcome to make an individual appointment with any of our other practitioners, however our model works best when your care is integrated and holistic.